rocmunsec/rocmunsec.github.io/README.md

   * Timers no longer accept "0:00" as a valid time; this was causing issues.
   * On some platforms, the large timer would not function after being closed previously.
 This has been fixed.
   * The commandline no longer has that attention-grabbing blue outline.
+* A new functionality has been added for moderated caucuses.

+Release notes:
+* **v1.0.0**: Initial release; everything mentioned above is implemented.
+* **v1.0.1**: Changed typeface to Helvetica Neue and changed "Czech Republic" to "Czechia" in country list.

 ## Contributing